jordanmack/nervos-ckb-node-dashboard/README.md

 ## Todo/Wishlist

+- Add online node address configuration.
+- Add error handling for unreachable node.
 - Add additional statistics.
-- Add the ability to toggle between views.
+- Add the ability to toggle between stat views.
 - Add support for more resolutions.
 - Add support for public nodes.
 - Add support for websockets.
+- Create a public website that is usable without compilation.
 - Refactor code.

 ## Developing